 How To Invest In Stocks (5 Step Guide)

-Are you interested in learning how to invest in the stock market?
-If so, it’s important to have a better understanding of the market itself.
+Are you interested in learning how to invest in stocks?
+Before you consider stock investing, it’s important to have a better understanding of the market itself.

-Therefore, what is stock market trading?
+What is stock market trading?
 The stock market is a source from which companies can raise funds.
-Investors can buy partial ownership – or shares – in growing companies to not only benefit the business, but also grow their own personal wealth.
+Investors can buy partial ownership – or shares – in companies to not only benefit the business, but also grow their own personal wealth.

 What Is the Primary Stock Market?